-Our commitment to an inclusive and diverse workforce is further illustrated in our continued investment in our pipeline developmental programs.
-These programs concentrate on bringing the next generation of talent and diverse thinking into our industry.
-It is exciting to acknowledge that we have exceeded last year's target to have 50% female participation in our Graduate and Vacation Programs.
-64% of our current (2020) graduate intake and 60% of the students employed on the (2019/20) Summer Vacation Program are female and we continue to focus on growing and retaining this diverse talent, through effective leadership, support and development.
+Evolution's commitment to an inclusive and diverse workforce is further illustrated in management's continued investment in pipeline talent development programs.
+These programs focus on bringing the next generation of talent and diverse thinking into our industry.
+It is encouraging to acknowledge that the Company has maintained a rate of over 50% female participation in the Graduate cohort.

+In FY21, 53% of the Graduate Development Program employees were female (FY20 - 62%).
+The Company achieved a 48% female participation rate across its Summer Vacation Program in FY21, and management continue to focus on growing and retaining this diverse talent, through effective leadership, support and development.